 It still has some good qualities: rugged construction, no loss of lows or highs, no hiss noise, unobtrusive action, true bypass footswitch, and standard Boss-type 9V DC power jack.
 The low ratio makes it best suited to light smoothing, not squashing or peak limiting.
 But I cannot recommend it due to the clicking artifacts.
 Also I was a big fan of the -15 dB switch on the original model, for use with high-output instruments, and it was stupid of BBE to remove that feature.

 If you happen to find the first version, with white sides, red lettering, and -15 dB switch; and if the output levels don't seem to be too low; then buy it!
 That particular one is a really, really good value.
 I've heard a suggestion that the oldest (best) ones had a blue LED, while later ones had green or red LEDs.
 I can't verify this unfortunately, so please let me know if you find out for a fact.
-I have seen forum posts saying the new gray version is as bad or worse than the mustache version, so it's not a good gamble.
-I will still try to review the new one sometime just to make sure.
+I have seen forum posts saying the new gray version is as bad or worse than the mustache version, so it's not a good gamble--but I have not tested that version myself.